bbatsov/batsov.com/_posts/2021-12-23-new-laptop-lenovo-yoga-slim-7.md

 As usual, I'm writing this article from my
 Emacs 29 running on WSL + Wayland and it's gorgeous!
 My Emacs experience today is much better than what I used to have on macOS and it's pretty much the same as I what I had on Linux itself.
 I never saw this coming!
 (I doubt anyone saw this coming)

+I also realized my dream of owning an AMD-powered laptop!
+As irrational as it gets, but that's the kind of person who am I. I'm definitely pleased the with performance and thermal profile of the Ryzen 5800U and I cannot wait to see what AMD have in store for us with the upcoming
+Zen 4 and the new 5nm fabrication process.
+Perhaps they'll be able to give Apple a run for their money?

 My last non-Apple laptop was a ThinkPad T520 in 2011.
 Some issues with it prompted me to write my [infamous Linux rant]({% post_url 2011-06-11-linux-desktop-experience-killing-linux-on-the-desktop %}) and to switch to Macs.
 10 years later I once again have a Lenovo laptop.
 Coincidence or providence?
 Time will tell!